 July 1, 2020

-New publication: Finding Imjin War Captives and Returnees in Household Registers
+Journal Article: Finding Imjin War Captives and Returnees in Household Registers

 HAN, Sangu.
 “Imjin waeran p’iroin gwa tohwanindŭr ŭi hŭnjŏk ŭl ch’ajasŏ – 17segi ch’o hojŏk ŭrobut’ŏ (Finding Imjin War Captives and Returnees in Household Registers of the Early Seventeenth Century).”
 Taedong munhwa yŏn’gu 110 (06.2020): 173-200.